andrewleith/ScrAPI/README.md

 };
 ```

 If you don't need to pass any sort of parameters, you're good to go.
-Run scrapijs [our configuration file].
+Run scrapijs [your configuration file].

 ## Example with parameters